 - If you have more than one shape running, the controls operate on the most recent one.
-You can edit the parameters of any shape that's running using the Edit Shape function, see section 6.4.1. - The minimum size is zero.
+You can edit the parameters of any shape that's running using the Edit Shape function, see section 7.4.1. - The minimum size is zero.
 This will "hide" the shape, and the fixture will resume its previous settings.
-The shape is, however, still active.
+The shape is, however, still active. - Once a shape is saved in a playback, you can use the playback fader or a separate Speed or Size master to control the speed and size.
+See 12.1.4 on page 242. for more details.